 Seaside Sustainability collaborates with local, regional, and national partners to work on projects in the area of marine sciences.
-Thanks to our partnership with the Gloucester Clean City Commission we have been able to facilitate the Trawling of local Marine Debris.

 Each year 1.4 billion pounds of plastic enter our ocean, some visible to us, and some not.
 Because of the ocean’s often hostile environment, plastics that enter the ocean don’t always stay intact, rather they break apart into smaller pieces that can be easily ingested by marine animals.
 Because of this, Seaside Sustainability is working to do extensive research on the prevalence these plastics exist in our local marine environment, hopefully gaining information that can be shared with the public for education and community awareness to prevent further problems from occurring.